 Smart contract writers can use this to optimize for certain use cases.
 Using a

 storage::Value<memory::Vec<T>> could probably be more efficient for a small amount of elements in

 memory::Vec<T>.
 We advise to use the more general

-When building a smart contract with ink, you can define a set of tests that can be run using the off-chain test environment.
+When building a smart contract with ink, you can define a set of tests.

 To run this test, type the following command:

 How do I add the Contracts module to my custom chain?